Henkel hikes outlook as demand for adhesives rebounds

-BERLIN, May 6 (Reuters) - German consumer goods group Henkel HNKG_p.DE raised its full-year outlook on Thursday after its adhesives business reported a strong first-quarter as production in the automotive and electronics industries rebounded faster than expected.
+BERLIN, May 6 (Reuters) - German consumer goods group Henkel HNKG_p.DE raised its full-year outlook on Thursday after its adhesives business reported a strong first-quarter amid a faster-than-expected rebound in the automotive and electronics industries.

-Henkel said it now expects 2021 sales to rise an organic 4-6%, up from a previous 2-5% forecast, while earnings per preferred share should rise in the high single-digit to mid-teens percentage range, from a previous 5-15%.
+Henkel said it now expects 2021 sales to rise an organic 4-6%, up from a previous 2-5% forecast, while earnings per preferred share should rise in the high single-digit to mid-teens percentage range, from a previous 5-15% range.

+"With industrial demand recovering at a stronger rate than originally expected, we are optimistic about business development over the rest of the year," said CEO Carsten Knobel.

+Henkel, which makes Schwarzkopf hair care products, said it expects the hair salon business will recover significantly as coronavirus lockdowns ease, while demand for cleaning products, which was boosted by the pandemic, should return to normal.

 First-quarter sales rose an organic 7.7% to 4.97 billion euros ($5.97 billion), just shy of average analyst forecasts, driven by a rise of 13% for its adhesives unit and 4.1% growth for the laundry and home care business.